tramnguyenneomore/rag-app/README.md

 cf deploy mta_archives/<mtar_filename>
 ```

-Note: After deployment, please ensure you complete step 2 of the pre-requisite section, particularly the step for creating the destination in the created destination service `rag-quick-start-app-destination-service`, if not already present.
+Note: After deployment, please ensure you complete step 2 of the pre-requisite section, particularly the step for creating the destination in the created destination service `plantops-destination-service`, if not already present.

-Note: To access the UI of the deployed BTP app, navigate to the subaccount and click on the HTML5 applications and select "hrapprovalui".
+Note: To access the UI of the deployed BTP app, navigate to the subaccount and click on the HTML5 applications and select "plantopsassistant".

 ![BTP-ui-link](./docs/images/BTP-login.png)